Contemporary anesthesia in craniomaxillofacial trauma surgery: a scoping review from 2002–2022

 Quantity and quality of included works

 The authors agreed on further exclusion criteria during the abstract and full-text review process.
-First, publications looking at out-of-hospital care (such as EMS reviews or studies on the battlefield) were excluded as they represent a large amount of literature generally focused on one of the areas (CMF trauma, anesthesia) but rarely both.
+First, publications looking at out-of-hospital care [such as emergency medical services (EMS) reviews or studies on the battlefield] were excluded as they represent a large amount of literature generally focused on one of the areas (CMF trauma, anesthesia) but rarely both.
 These studies also frequently focused on emergency medical services level providers as opposed to CMF surgeons and anesthesia providers, who were the primary audience for this publication.
 Second, there was an expansive breadth of literature that did overlap but was non-specific for CMF injury, for example, publications looking at tracheostomy in brain injury.
 Though some patients had concurrent facial injuries, the authors felt this represented a large amount of adjacent literature that did not meet the paper’s intent and warrants its review due to its size and scope.
 Lastly, numerous studies were generally small (20–30 cases), prospective or retrospective reviews comparing specific brands of intubation equipment against the standard armamentarium.
 The authors felt that these represented specific industry publications and only contributed to the literature in an introduction to a new device.
 However, the authors did include more extensive studies and those that compared methodology, for example, direct laryngoscopy versus video laryngoscopy, without a specific brand name device.

 The included articles were broken down by category for review and discussion.